RMerl/asuswrt-merlin/README-merlin.txt

 Asuswrt is the firmware developped by Asus for their newer routers.

 Asuswrt-merlin is my customized version, which I have modified and compiled.
-Originally developped for the RT-N66U, there is now also a version available for the RT-N16.
+Originally developped for the RT-N66U, there is now also an experimental version available for the RT-N16.

 The goal is to do some minor improvements to Asus's firmware, without targeting at full-blown advanced featuresets such as provided by